-Members of the public, or their attorney, can go to the court where their case was heard or to the Superior Court Clerk’s Office in Trenton to receive confirmation or formal certification stating their case has been expunged.
+Members of the public, or their attorney, can go to the court where their case was heard.
+Or they can go to the Superior Court Clerk’s Office in Trenton to receive confirmation or formal certification stating their case has been expunged.
 The Judiciary has issued more than 2,800 certifications thus far.

 Marijuana cases eligible for expungement include certain marijuana or hashish charges alone or in combination with possession of drug paraphernalia, use or being under the influence of a controlled, dangerous substance, and failure to make lawful disposition of a controlled, dangerous substance.

-The goal is to clear the records of those charged or convicted of certain marijuana offenses before the recreational use of cannabis was legalized.
+The goal is to clear the records of those charged or convicted of certain marijuana offenses.
 People usually must include information about their criminal or delinquency record when seeking a job, housing, or school admission.
 This information can hurt their chances of being hired, housed, or being accepted into good schools.

 According to the New Jersey Judiciary, more than 1,200 individuals have been released from probation after their cases were expunged.

 Cases involving charges that are not eligible under the new law will not be expunged.
-Those who feel their case should have been considered for expungement under the new law can file a motion for judicial review.
+Those who feel their case should have been considered for expungement can file a motion for judicial review.

 An expungement means this case is no longer part of your record.
 Thus, you do not have to report this case on a job, housing, or college application.
 The case has been removed from the public record and cannot be used to keep you from school, housing, or jobs.